Gregory Wannier: Biography

 He returned to academia in 1961 at the University of Oregon, where he retired as professor emeritus in 1977.
-He published a series of important papers on the properties of crystals, working with graduate students and visiting professors.
+He published a series of important papers on the properties of crystals, working with graduate students (including Douglas Hofstadter among others) and visiting professors.
 Additionally, he published widely read textbooks on solid-state theory and statistical mechanics.

 He was regarded by many in the department as its most eminent member until his death on October 21, 1983.
 He was a fellow of the American Physical Society.